Eligibility and Election

 Eligibility for election to membership in course requires that students satisfy at least the following requirements.

 - Students must be currently enrolled as undergraduates at James Madison University.
+December graduates are eligible for election the spring semester following their graduation.

 - Students must have completed at least three full semesters of work in residence at JMU and be fully registered for a fourth.